StackVista/stackstate-docs/stackpacks/integrations/aws/aws-eks.md

     - **log_bucket_name** - The S3 bucket that the agent should read events from.
 This value should only be set in custom implementations.
     - **tags** - Optional.
 Can be used to apply specific tags to all reported data in StackState.

-3. [Restart the StackState Agent](/setup/agent/about-stackstate-agent.md#deploy-and-run-stackstate-agent-v2) to apply the configuration changes.
+3. To apply the configuration changes, redploy the StackState Agent using [Helm upgrade](aws-eks.md#install).
-4. Once the Agent has restarted, wait for data to be collected from AWS and sent to StackState.

 ## Uninstall